Backporter/RE-PAK/README.md

 # Notes Before You Get Started
 * For PAK Creation you do need the orginal PAKs extracted from the platform you intend to create them for(PC => PC, PS4 => PS4) **They Are Not Substitutable With Different Platform PAKS SO DO NOT TRY AND MIX THEM**
+* Example PAKs can be found in this repo.

 # Requirements
 * Extracted Game PC/PS4